-In Minnesota, a person other than a federally licensed dealer who transfers a handgun or semiautomatic military-style assault weapon without complying with state background check requirements is criminally liable only if the transferee possesses or uses the firearm within one year after the transfer in furtherance of a felony crime of violence, and:
+A pre-existing provision of Minnesota law also provides that a person other than a federally licensed dealer who transfers a handgun or semiautomatic military-style assault weapon without complying with state background check requirements is criminally liable for a gross misdemeanor if the transferee possesses or uses the firearm within one year after the transfer in furtherance of a felony crime of violence, and:

-• It was reasonably foreseeable at the time of the transfer that the transferee was likely to use or possess the weapon in furtherance of a felony crime of violence.2
+- It was reasonably foreseeable at the time of the transfer that the transferee was likely to use or possess the weapon in furtherance of a felony crime of violence.5

 In addition, a person commits a gross misdemeanor if he or she intentionally transfers a handgun or semiautomatic military-style assault weapon to a person he or she knows:

-• Is ineligible to possess a handgun or assault weapon under state law.3
+- Is ineligible to possess a handgun or assault weapon under state law.6

 See Minimum Age to Purchase or Possess Firearms in Minnesota and Ammunition Regulation in Minnesota for laws prohibiting private sales of firearms or ammunition to minors.